 4 steps to becoming a performing arts teach with a full time school.

 - Complete your school education GCSE'S and A Levels

 - During school attend drama and performing arts classes.

 - Apply to university to do a degree courses or to one of the many drama schools that offer teaching courses.

-- If you degree was not in your chosen discipline then apply for a PGCE courses which takes one year with school placements.
+- If your degree was not in your chosen discipline then you will need to apply for a PGCE course which takes one year with school placements.

 4 steps to becoming a teacher in a part time performing arts school.